-vision for what enterprise risk management can bring and commitment to its implementation throughout the Department. implementation of ERM throughout the Department.
-Recommendation 8 The Vancouver Police Department should develop a risk register that includes: Risks identified by internal and external stakeholders during its strategic planning sessions and facilitated unit-level risk assessment sessions; Risks identified at Vancouver Police Board planning sessions and risk assessments conducted at these sessions; Assignment of identified risks into categories to ensure that risks affecting similar functions, units and areas are clearly flagged to highlight areas of focus; Units and individuals that are accountable for and contribute to the management of individual risk items; Documentation on the effectiveness of risk treatments; and, Risk thresholds, as developed with the Board.
-The VPD agrees with the recommendation.
-Action: The VPD Planning, Research & Audit (PR&A) Section has developed a prototype for a centralized enterprise-wide risk register that will be maintained, managed, and updated on an ongoing basis, under the leadership of the VPD Chief Risk Officer or equivalent senior management position.
+vision for what entermains with more service incula montation of EDM through out the vision for what enterprise risk management implementation of ERM throughout the can bring and commitment to its Department. implementation throughout the Department.
+Recommendation 8 The VPD agrees with the recommendation.
+Chief Constable Work already The Vancouver Police Department should develop a risk register that includes: Risks identified by internal and external stakeholders during its strategic planning sessions and facilitated unit-level risk assessment sessions; Risks identified at Vancouver Police Board planning sessions and risk assessments conducted at these sessions; Assignment of identified risks into categories to ensure that risks affecting Action: The VPD Planning, Research & Audit (PR&A) Section has developed a prototype for a centralized enterprise-wide risk register that will be maintained, managed, and updated on an ongoing basis, under the leadership of the VPD Chief Risk Officer or equivalent senior management position.
 This work started in July 2023 and is part of other ongoing efforts that will further evolve how the VPD is managing risk.
-The prototype register was developed through extensive research, with extensive contributions from internal VPD subject matter experts, and in consultation with subject matter experts from across the country - including both the private sector and other law enforcement/government agencies.
+The prototype register was developed through extensive research, with extensive contributions from internal VPD subject matter experts, and in work an eady well underway.
+Full implementation as part of a formal ERM program by Q4 2024. similar functions, units and areas are clearly flagged to highlight areas of focus; Units and individuals that are accountable for and contribute to the management of individual risk items; Documentation on the effectiveness of risk treatments; and, Risk thresholds, as developed with the Board. consultation with subject matter experts from across the country - including both the private sector and other law enforcement/government agencies.
 The VPD's prototype risk register is designed to prioritize and categorize enterprise-wide risks by identifying, scoring, and documenting the key sources or areas of risks.
 It incorporates common elements from the risk registers of other organizations, including the private sector and the City of Vancouver.
-A progress update report was presented to the Police Board in November 2023 (Board Report #2311V17) to stimulate initial Chief Constable Work already well underway.
-Full implementation as part of a formal ERM program by Q4 2024.
+A progress update report was presented to the Police Board in November 2023 (Board Report #2311V17) to stimulate initial